 Early Life

 Sir Gordon Wu Ying-sheung was born in Hong Kong in 1935.
-He attended Wah Yan College, a Jesuit secondary school, before pursuing higher education.
-He studied engineering at the University of Manitoba in 1953 and later transferred to Princeton University, where he earned a Bachelor of Science degree in engineering in 1958.
+He attended Wah Yan College, a Jesuit secondary school in Hong Kong.
+Wu later studied at the University of Manitoba before transferring to Princeton University, where he earned a Bachelor of Science degree in engineering in 1958.

 Rise to Success